arobito/arobito-docs/source/project/welcomenewuser.rst

 More stuff to read
 ------------------

-To get familiar with Git, we recommend taking a look at the great `Pro Git eBook <http://git-scm.com/book/>`_, which is available for free in several formats and as web page.
+To get familiar with Git, we recommend taking a look at the great `Pro Git e-book <http://git-scm.com/book/>`_, which is available for free in several formats and as web page.